gustafl/youtube-blacklist-chrome-extension/README.md

 # Comment filter for YouTube

+_This extension is defunct with no future plans._

 A Google Chrome extension for blacklisting dumb people (and bots) on YouTube.
 Work in progress.
 See the Issues section for current status.